-However, EFRAG highlights that the scope of unusual items seems to be narrow, as it focuses on whether expenses/income will occur in the future.
-Instead, EFRAG suggest the IASB to consider not only items that will not arise for several future annual reporting periods (as expressed in the ED) but also items that occur presently in the business, but only for a limited period of time (e.g. those identified in paragraph B15 of the ED such as restructuring costs).
+However, EFRAG highlights that the definition of unusual items seems to be rather narrow, as it only focuses on whether expenses/income will occur in the future.
+Instead, EFRAG suggests the IASB to consider not only items that will not arise for several future annual reporting periods (as expressed in the ED) but also items that occur presently in the business, but only for a limited period of time (e.g. those identified in paragraph B15 of the ED such as restructuring costs).
 Thus, EFRAG would suggest that entities are required to provide disclosures on the items identified in paragraph B15 of the new Standard.

-EFRAG notes that the translation of term 'unusual' may raise issues in some jurisdictions: a term 'non-recurring' would serve in a better way.
+EFRAG notes that the translation of term 'unusual' may raise issues in some jurisdictions.